drbo6/Netrunner-Concurrent-Deck-Manager/README.md

-# Netrunner Concurrent Deck Manager
+# Netrunner Concurrent Decks Manager

 This Python script can check Netrunner decks against a card collection so that you can build multiple decks at the same time (given that you have multiple core sets or some proxies for commonly used cards).